Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 ## Benjamin Goihman

-### 2025-01-07 - Work on PROPOSAL.md
+### 2025-01-06 - Work on PROPOSAL.md
 Refreshed MD on proposal.md, adding clarifaciton and more specfic from the orginal google doc.
-5 minutes added server code from my lab, as base for forking - 10 min added client skeleton code and game skeleton - 20 min
+5 minutes added server code from my lab, as base for forking - 10 min

-### 2024-01-03 - Brief description
+### 2025-01-07 - Work on skeleton code
-Expanded description including how much time was spent on task.
+added client skeleton code and game skeleton - 20 min